 Determinator: There's a reason the Unicorn submits to him, not the other way around.

-Give Him a Normal Life: Banagher's mother left his father and took him with her because she didn't want Banagher to be caught up in the Vist Foundation's shady dealings.
+Give Him a Normal Life: Banagher's mother left Cardeas and took him with her because she didn't want him to get caught up in Vist Foundation's shady dealings.
 Can't really blame her.

-Heel-Face Revolving Door: A rare heroic variant.
-His constant side-switching is mostly due to circumstances forcing him to.
-First, he winds up with the Federation, is then abducted by the Sleeves, winds up back with the federation, learns that they aren't exactly the lightest shade of gray, winds up with the Sleeves again, back with the Federation after stopping the Sleeves from slaughtering all of the civilians in the Federation capitol, and winds up with a splinter group of the federation after the feddies try to destroy him along with some of their allies.
-Then the Sleeves wind up working with them and staying on their ship because circumstances forced them to, until they finally deem all of the Sleeves, save for Marida and Suberoa, terrorists kick Full Frontal and his forces off of their ship...
+Heel-Face Revolving Door: A rare heroic variant, and mostly due to circumstances beyond his control.
+First, he winds up with the Federation, is then abducted by the Sleeves, rejoins the Federation, learns they aren't exactly the lightest shade of gray so he rejoins the Sleeves, back with the Federation after stopping the Sleeves from slaughtering civilians in the Federation capital, and winds up with a splinter group of the Federation after their higher-ups try to destroy him.
+Then the Sleeves wind up working with them and staying on their ship because circumstances forced them to, until they finally deem all of the Sleeves, save Marida and Suberoa, terrorists and kick Full Frontal and his forces off of their ship...
 But not before Full Frontal can offer Banagher the chance to join him, and it looks like he considers too.
 Wow.

-Living MacGuffin: As the pilot of the Unicorn, he's the key to Laplace's box, and is thus supremely valuable to several different factions within the story.
-Audrey is aware of this and tries to convince him to go into hiding at the beginning of episode two.
-After Aurdrey AKA Mineva reveals the final set of coordinates to the box in episode six, Full Frontal reveals that he's now willing to kill him, but wants him to join their cause.
+Living MacGuffin: As pilot of the Unicorn, he's the key to Laplace's Box, and is thus supremely valuable to various factions within the story.
+Audrey/Mineva is aware of this and tries to convince him to go into hiding at the beginning of Episode 2.
+After she reveals the final set of coordinates to the box in Episode 6, Full Frontal reveals that he's now willing to kill him, but wants him to join their cause.

 Martial Pacifist: There's a reason he is the only person who can pilot the Unicorn effectively.
-He's born an incredibly powerful Newtype and his Tyke Bomb training gives him the skills to fight, but it is his resolve and nigh Incorruptible Pure Pureness that gives him the power to control NT-D to prevent himself from committing outright murder.
+He's born an incredibly powerful Newtype and his training gave him proper combat skills, but it is his resolve and purity of heart that gives him the power to control NT-D and keep himself from committing outright genocide.

 Necromancer: As usual for a heroic Newtype, he can communicate with and draw power from the spirits of the dead.
 Whilst recreating a small-scale version of the Axis Shock in Episode 5, he even gets a bit of help from Amuro himself.

-Power Incontinence: For folks like Amuro and Kamille, who gained their powers late in life, Newtype connections are rare, precious, and above all voluntary.
+Power Incontinence: For guys like Amuro and Kamille, who gained their powers late in life, Newtype connections are rare, precious, and above all voluntary.
 Banagher collects them like headlice.
-It has yet to be established how powerful Banagher is.
+It has yet to be established how powerful Banagher is, but he's capable of creating Axis Shock-like events, deflecting enormous blasts (with help), remotely shutting down entire squadrons of mobile suits with a hand wave, and completely repair the Unicorn after almost transcending.

 Unstoppable Rage: After Daguza's death in Episode 3.
 He ends up getting Gilboa killed in the process.

-What the Hell, Hero?: Banagher delivers this several times, towards Cardeas Vist when Industrial 7 is attacked, towards Audrey when she attempts to get Banagher to escape with her from the Nahael Argama, when she persuades Daguza to shoot her when her identity as Mineva Lao Zabi is revealed, to Daguza (see below) for involving Audrey in the conflict, and finally to Full Frontal.
-In fact, Marida speculates that his tendency to do this is the reason he is the most worthy pilot of the Unicorn — the best person to shape the Universal Century is someone who can find creative solutions beyond the ideologies and propaganda of the two warring factions.
+What the Hell, Hero?: Banagher delivers this several times, towards Cardeas when Industrial 7 is attacked, towards Audrey when she attempts to get him to escape with her from the Nahael Argama, when she persuades Daguza to shoot her when her identity as Mineva is revealed, to Daguza (see below) for involving Audrey in the conflict, and finally to Full Frontal.
+In fact, Marida speculates that his willingness to question people's motives is the reason he is the most worthy pilot of the Unicorn — the best person to shape the Universal Century is someone who can find creative solutions beyond the ideologies and propaganda of the two warring factions.

 (To Daguza): "Well, if we're just children, then why is she your hostage?
 Is this how adults are supposed to behave?
 Does being older make this right?!"

-A mysterious young woman involved with the Sleeves, who encounters Banagher while trying to prevent them from starting a war.
+A mysterious girl involved with the Sleeves, who encounters Banagher while trying to prevent them from starting a war.
 Accepting his help, the two dodge the Sleeves while trying to contact the mysterious Vist Foundation.
-Eventually revealed to be Minerva Lao Zabi, the last survivor of the Zeon "royal family".
-Despite this, her goal is no more or less than preventing a war from breaking out, by whatever means necessary.
+Her goal is no more or less than preventing a war from breaking out, by whatever means necessary.
+In truth, however, she is none other than Mineva Lao Zabi, daughter of Dozle Zabi (third son of Degwin, leader of Zeon) and Princess Zena, having come out of hiding to pursue a way to finally end the decades-long war between Earthlings and Spacenoids.

 Adaptation Dye-Job: In Zeta, Mineva had a more reddish◊ hair◊ than her current hair color in Unicorn, which looks more blond or orange-like/brownish blond.
 It's not certain if it's been intentionally dyed by her of if it may have naturally changed color.
 Given that her mother was blonde and her father had black hair, it may be that her hair was just naturally pre-disposed to darkening with age.

-Informed Attribute: Mineva asserts that if Full Frontal really is Char then his hatred for the Zabi family means he wouldn't hesitate to shoot down the Nahel Argama if they didn't hand over the Unicorn.
+Informed Attribute: She asserts that if Full Frontal really is Char, then his hatred for the Zabis means he wouldn't hesitate to shoot down the Nahel Argama if they didn't hand over the Unicorn.
 While most likely a ploy, assuming Mineva actually believes this it doesn't line up with actual evidence.
-While Char did hate the Zabi family for killing his father, he didn't share the same hatred for Mineva, and his anger that Haman Karn would try to use her as a pawn pretty much ruined peace/alliance negotiations between Axis Zeon and the AEUG.
+While Char did hate the Zabis for killing his father, he didn't share the same hatred for Mineva, and his anger that Haman Karn would try to use her as a pawn pretty much ruined peace/alliance negotiations between Axis Zeon and the AEUG.

 Line-of-Sight Name: She first introduces herself to Banagher near a movie theater showing a classic (by this point, in fact, it would be close to 200 years old at the least) film starring Audrey Hepburn.

-The President's Daughter: Audrey is important to both the Earth Federation and Zeon for her status as Mineva Lao Zabi, and she is well-aware of that.
+The President's Daughter: Audrey is important to both the Earth Federation and Zeon for her real identity as Mineva, and she is well-aware of that.
 It is even played straight when Banagher literally tells Audrey he doesn't want to know what she should do but what she wants.

 Rags to Royalty: Snow White style — Audrey is a princess forced to go into hiding, is aware of her royal lineage, and tried to pretend to be a commoner.
 Subverted only because she hasn't officially reclaimed her rightful heritage, and given that doing so would not be a good thing, it's rather doubtful that she ever would.

-Wrong Genre Savvy: Despite being a mobile suit otaku, Takuya gets a number of key facts wrong: he wrongly identifies the RX-78-2 Gundam as the Federation's first mobile suit and later calls the Delta-Plus the Hyaku-Shiki.
+Wrong Genre Savvy: Despite being a mobile suit otaku, Takuya gets a number of key facts wrong: he wrongly identifies the RX-78-2 Gundam as the Federation's first mobile suit note which is not technically true, the RX-75-4 Guntank preceded the Gundam and claims that Zeon called it the White Devil note that was actually Amuro's nickname, similar to the Red Comet and later calls the Delta-Plus the Hyaku-Shikinote The Delta Plus is actually based on the Delta Gundam, a transformable mobile suit that had its transformation mechanism scrapped and became the Hyaku-Shiki.
 Granted it's presented as more tongue-in-cheek, but these mistakes may belie a bit of propaganda on the part of his sources.

 Otaku: A huge Mobile Suit fanboy.
 Based on his knowledge in the first two episodes, he could probably give most Gundam fans a run for their money.